OsamaM0/FullyRag/docs/index.md

-# PolyRAG Documentation
+# FullyRAG Documentation

-Welcome to the PolyRAG docs.
+Welcome to the FullyRAG docs.
 This is the single place for setup, usage, and architecture.

 - Overview
 - Quick start